onqtam/headjack/src/introduction/others_list.md

+The upcoming Ceramic blockchain will not be the solution to that.

 Also how big do you see the graph getting?
 My napkin math for Twitter's 400M users and 700 average connections shows that if using simple 4 byte integers as IDs (no pubkeys/signatures/DIDs) would require 1.1TB of data for the most compact version of the graph (each ID would have an array of IDs that it follows) being able to answer queries like who does X follow and for queries like who follows X the data would need to be 2x bigger (another set of arrays).
 In reality it would be much more because of other metadata, keys, signatures, bigger integers (to support more than 4 billion indexes), database overhead, etc. Thoughts?